Returning to Mass: Communion and Starvation

 I often reflect, during Mass, “This is not one hour out of my life.
 This is my life.
 This is what it’s all about.
 This is who I am and what I do.
 This is why, and how, I get up in the morning.
 This is where I live.
 I exist here.”

-The reality of the Mass — an eternal reality, not just a temporal one — pervades our lives, whether we are daily communicants or shut-ins with no one to bring them communion.
+The reality of the Mass — an eternal reality, not just a temporal one — pervades the lives of the faithful.
+This is true whether we are daily communicants or shut-ins with no one to bring them communion.

 Spiritual Starvation and Spiritual Communion